-- C. RELIGIOUS EXEMPTION - Any employee of the County subject to this Memorandum of Understanding who is a member of a bona fide religion, body or sect which has historically held conscientious objections to joining or financially supporting a public employee organization and which is recognized as such by the National Labor Relations Board, shall, upon presentation of verification of active membership in such religion, body or sect be permitted to make a charitable contribution equal to the service fee in lieu of Association membership or service fee payment.
-Declarations of or applications for religious exemption and any other supporting documentation shall be forwarded to the appropriate local Association within fifteen (15) days of receipt by the County.
-The Association shall have fifteen (15) days after receipt of a request for religious exemption to challenge any exemption granted by the County Administrator or his/her designee.
-If challenged, the deduction to the charity of the employee's choice shall commence but shall be held in escrow pending resolution of the challenge.
-Charitable contributions shall be by regular payroll deduction only.
-The County shall provide the Association, on a quarterly basis, a list of all persons making charitable deduction payments to the religious organization. - D. PAYROLL DEDUCTIONS AND PAYOVER The County shall deduct Association dues or service fees from employee's pay in conformity with State and County regulations.
+- F. Payroll deductions shall not be retroactive. - G. PAYROLL DEDUCTIONS AND PAYOVER The County shall deduct Association dues from employee's pay in conformity with State and County regulations.
 The County shall promptly pay over to the designated payee all sums so deducted. - 1.
-The County will provide a list of employees newly hired into regular positions to the Association on at least a monthly basis.
-The County will also provide the Association with copies of signed dues deduction authorization forms and dues deduction withdrawal requests on a monthly basis. - 2.
+The County will provide a list of employees newly hired into regular positions to the Association on at least a monthly basis. - 2.
 The County agrees to provide a payroll deduction for members to make a voluntary bi-weekly contribution to the Association's designated Legal Defense Fund. - 3.
-The County will provide information on employees name, department, unit, and classification on an annual basis. - E. PROGRAMMING FEE The Association shall reimburse the County for actual, reasonable, and necessary costs, if any occur, of reprogramming in order to implement this agreement.
-Such costs shall not exceed each Association's prorated share of such costs to be determined by dividing the total number of each Association's represented employees subject to agency shop by the total number of County employees subject to agency shop and by multiplying this quotient times the total cost.

-- F. HOLD HARMLESS The Association shall indemnify, defend, and hold harmless the County and its officers, employees, and agents acting on its behalf from and against any and all losses, damages, costs, expenses, claims, demands, actions, suits, judgments and other forms of liability arising out of the application or enforcement of this Section.
-In no event shall the County be required to pay from its own funds Association dues, service fees or charitable contributions, which the employee was obligated to pay, but failed to pay, regardless of the reasons. - G. WAIVER OF ELECTION FOR NEWLY REPRESENTED EMPLOYEES AND NEW REPRESENTATION UNITS - The accretion of classifications and/or employees to representation units set forth in this Memorandum of Understanding shall not require an election for the application of this Agency Fee Payer provision to such classifications and/or employees.
-The recognition of newly established bargaining units and the inclusion of same within this Memorandum of Understanding shall also not require an election for the application of this Agency Fee Payer agreement to such units. - H. RELEASE TIME The County will allow the elected Association president (or designee if the president is on vacation or otherwise unavailable) up to four (4) hours per pay period of paid time away from work to conduct Association business.
+The County will provide information on employees name, department, unit, and classification on an annual basis. - H. PROGRAMMING FEE The Association shall reimburse the County for actual, reasonable, and necessary costs, if any occur, of reprogramming in order to implement this agreement.
+Such costs shall not exceed each Association's prorated share of such costs to be determined by dividing the total number of each Association's represented employees by the total number of County employees and by multiplying this quotient times the total cost. - I. HOLD HARMLESS The Association shall indemnify, defend, and hold harmless the County and its officers, employees, and agents acting on its behalf from and against any and all losses, damages, costs, expenses, claims, demands, actions, suits, judgments and other forms of liability arising out of the application or enforcement of this Section.
+In no event shall the County be required to pay from its own funds Association dues, service fees or charitable contributions, which the employee was obligated to pay, but failed to pay, regardless of the reasons. - J. RELEASE TIME The County will allow the elected Association president (or designee if the president is on vacation or otherwise unavailable) up to four (4) hours per pay period of paid time away from work to conduct Association business.
 The President (or designee) shall obtain permission from his/her immediate supervisor prior to leaving work, in accordance with departmental policy.
 Any expenses incurred by the President (or designee) shall be borne by the Association.
 Reasonable adjustment shall be made to the President's workload to accommodate the release time provided for Association business.
 In return, the President (or designee) will make every reasonable effort to provide his/her supervisor and department director with his/her release time needs seven (7) calendar days in advance.